NVIDIA/aistore/cmd/cli/resources/daeclu.md

 `ais cluster membership shutdown DAEMON_ID`

+Shutting down a node will put the node in maintenance mode first, and then shut down the `aisnode` process on the node.

-Permanently remove an existing node from the cluster.
+Permanently remove an existing node from the cluster:

+`ais cluster membership decommission DAEMON_ID`

 Decommissioning a node will safely remove a node from the cluster by triggering a cluster-wide rebalance first.
 This can be avoided by specifying `--no-rebalance`.
-Additionally, specifying `--shutdown` will also stop the node's `aisnode process.

 ### Options